-Emphasizing diversity and social equity can result in numerous economic benefits, such as improved workforce collaboration, increased creativity and innovation, and the ability to explore and capitalize on different perspectives.
+- Emphasizing diversity and social equity can result in numerous economic benefits, such as improved workforce collaboration, increased creativity and innovation, and the ability to explore and capitalize on different perspectives. - Maintaining a socially equitable Fort Collins helps ensure our community is inclusive, safe, and vibrant and that the basic needs of our residents are met.

-A more diverse city creates greater environmental sustainability by ensuring all residents enjoy opportunity and access to alternate modes of transportation and denser, mixed-use neighborhoods.
+• A more diverse city creates greater environmental sustainability by ensuring all residents enjoy opportunity and access to alternate modes of transportation and denser, mixed-use neighborhoods.